Flo0205/Utopia/README.md

 # Utopia

-Utopia is a software that adds plugin support to the game "SCP: Secret Laboratory".
+Utopia is a software that adds plugin support to the game "SCP: Secret Laboratory" thats published on steam.
 It's based on Atlas (Copyright © 2019 Luke Janik, MIT License).
 The goal of Utopia is to be easy to use and give access to the full power of Atlas in a more simple way.